Handbook

 LOST & FOUND

 Misplaced clothing is a persistent problem in the elementary school.
 We encourage parents to label clothing, so that we can return misplaced items to the owner.
-Any lost and found items are kept outside the art room on the third grade hallway.
+Any lost and found items are kept outside of the art room.
 Please feel free to check for any lost item.
 Unclaimed items will be donated to charity.

 PARTIES